gvwilson/thirdbit/src/fiction/makers-return/index.md

 The mayor held out the letter.
 It took Sindy a moment to realize it was for her.

-"Let me see that."
+"Here, let me."
-Papa Roo took it
+Papa Roo took the letter
 and held it so that he and Mama Roo could puzzle over it together.

-Without warning the crocodile unshouldered his pack and whirled around.
+Without warning the crocodile hissed.
-"Trash cans coming, boss."
+"Visitors, boss."

 "I hear them,"
 the tiger replied calmly,